,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Yes, some lineages permit substitutes like a cotton thread or a purified metal ring until proper materials can be sourced.
-Priority is given to cleanliness, intention, and adherence to tradition.
+The article notes that some lineages allow simple substitutes, such as cotton thread or a purified metal ring, until proper kusha can be sourced.
+Cleanliness, intention, mindful handling, and adherence to one’s tradition remain the priorities.